AymericAstaing/ftp_server_epitech/README.md

 The network communication are achieved through the use of TCP sockets

 to launch:

     - make / make re

+to build:

     ./myftp port path

         port is the port number on which the server socket listens path is the path to the home directory for the Anonymous user

 Aymeric Astaing - EPITECH PARIS PROMO 2022